-When she came into England is not so clear: it is Hercoming said, that in the year 1522, when war was made on Lord Her-France, her father, who was then ambassador, was re-^{bett.} called, and brought her over with him, which is not ^{Duplex.} Cavendish improbable: but, if she came then, she did not stay says she was very long in England, for Cambden says, that she served young.
-Queen Claudia of France till her death, (which was in ^{Cambden.} July, 1524;) and after that she was taken into service by King Francis's sister.
-How long she continued in that service, I do not find; but it is probable that she returned ont of France with her father from his embassy, in the year 1527; when, as Stow says, he brought with him the picture of her mistress, who was offered in marriage to this King.
-If she came out because he suffered her to return, and when one mis-1527. tress died, to take another in France; but if she stayed there all this while, then it is probable he had not seen her till now at last, when she came out of the Princess of Alenson's service: but whensoever it was that she came to the court of England, it is certain that she was much considered in it.
+When she came into England is not so clear: it is Hercoming said, that in the year 1522, when war was made on Lord Herbert.
+France, her father, who was then ambassador, was rebert.
+Cavendish called, and brought her over with him, which is not Duplex.
+Cavendish improbable: but, if she came then, she did not stay says she long in England, for Cambden says, that she served young.
+Queen Claudia of France till her death, (which was in Cambden.
+July, 1524;) and after that she was taken into service by King Francis's sister.
+How long she continued in that service, I do not find; but it is probable that she returned out of France with her father from his embassy, in the year 1527; when, as Stow says, he brought with him the picture of her mistress, who was offered in marriage to this King.
+If she came out

+BOOK of France before, as those authors before mentioned say, it appears that the King had no design upon her then, because he suffered her to return, and when one mis-1527. tress died, to take another in France; but if she stayed there all this while, then it is probable he had not seen her till now at last, when she came out of the Princess of Alenson's service: but whensoever it was that she came to the court of England, it is certain that she was much considered in it.
 And though the Queen, who had taken her to be one of her maids of honour, had afterwards just cause to be displeased with her as her rival; yet she carried herself so, that, in the whole progress of the suit, I never find the Queen herself, or any of her agents, fix the least ill character on her; which would most certainly have been done, had there been any just cause or good colour for it.
+And so far was this lady, at least for some time, from